-The Alzheimer’s Disease Advisory Committee is a 10-member panel that advises the Department of Elder Affairs regarding legislative, programmatic and administrative matters that are related to Alzheimer’s disease victims and their caretakers.
+The Alzheimer’s Disease Advisory Committee is a 10-member panel that advises the Department of Elder Affairs regarding legislative, programmatic and administrative matters that are related to individuals with Alzheimer’s disease and their caretakers.
 Committee members must be Florida residents and reflect the following representation:

 Members are appointed to four-year staggered terms.
 The committee elects one of its members to serve as chair for a one-year term.
 Committee meetings are held quarterly or as frequently as needed.